 The West Coast Premiere of Martha continues at the Whitefire Theatre (FB) through April 16, 2017.
 Tickets are $25 and are available through Brown Paper Tickets.
 Discount tickets may be available through Goldstar.

 Ob.
-Disclaimer: I am not a trained theatre critic; I am, however, a regular theatre audience.
-I’ve been attending live theatre in Los Angeles since 1972; I’ve been writing up my thoughts on theatre (and the shows I see) since 2004.
+Disclaimer: I am not a trained theatre (or music) critic; I am, however, a regular theatre and music audience member.
+I’ve been attending live theatre and concerts in Los Angeles since 1972; I’ve been writing up my thoughts on theatre (and the shows I see) since 2004.
 I do not have theatre training (I’m a computer security specialist), but have learned a lot about theatre over my many years of attending theatre and talking to talented professionals.
 I pay for all my tickets unless otherwise noted.
+I am not compensated by anyone for doing these writeups in any way, shape, or form.
+I currently subscribe at Cabrillo Music Theatre (FB), the Hollywood Pantages (FB), Actors Co-op (FB), the Chromolume Theatre (FB) in the West Adams district, and a mini-subscription at the Valley Performing Arts Center (VPAC) (FB).
+Through my theatre attendance I have made friends with cast, crew, and producers, but I do strive to not let those relationships color my writing (with one exception: when writing up children’s production, I focus on the positive — one gains nothing except bad karma by raking a child over the coals).
 I believe in telling you about the shows I see to help you form your opinion; it is up to you to determine the weight you give my writeups.